morganlangley98/Audio_Species_Analysis/README.md

 I did not create the models, only wrote the code for implementation.

 # BirdNET
-The Jupyter notebooks implementation will analyse your file of audio clips and produce a CSV file of the Bird species with the "recording_id", "common_name", "scientific_name", "start_time", "end_time" and "confidence" as columns.
+The Jupyter notebooks implementation will analyse your folder of audio clips and produce a CSV file of the Bird species with the "recording_id", "common_name", "scientific_name", "start_time", "end_time" and "confidence" as columns.

 Click implementation: